-Our senior management team is comprised of executives who have significant experience in our industry.
+Our senior management team is comprised of executives who have significant experience in our industry and have expertise in the operations and execution required to lead a successful service provider.
 They also understand and are deeply committed to our strategy, which we developed, enhanced and updated on a collaborative basis over many years.
-Our executive officers have an average industry tenure of nearly 23 years and an average tenure at Cable One (or its predecessors) of over 10 years, and we believe this team is deeply knowledgeable about cost and competitive conditions in our markets.
+As of December 31, 2024, our executive officers have an average industry tenure of over 26 years and an average tenure at Cable One (or its predecessors) of nearly 9 years, and we believe this team is deeply knowledgeable about cost and competitive conditions in our markets.